Madagascar Human Right 2017 Report April 2018

-The government generally permitted independent monitoring of prison conditions by the International Committee of the Red Cross (ICRC), several local NGOs, and some diplomatic missions, and such visits occurred during the year.
-The ICRC conducted visits several times during the year to each of 30 main penitentiary facilities around the country with private consultations in accordance with ICRC standard modalities.
-ICRC representatives were also permitted to visit detainees in pretrial or temporary detention, as need arose.
+Independent Monitoring: Authorities generally permitted independent monitoring of prison conditions by the ICRC, several local NGOs, and some diplomatic missions.
+Authorities permitted the ICRC to conduct visits to all main penitentiary facilities and to hold private consultations in accordance with its standard modalities.
+Authorities also permitted ICRC representatives to visit detainees in pretrial or temporary detention.

 d.
 Arbitrary Arrest or Detention

-Although the law requires that the authorities obtain arrest warrants in all cases except those involving hot pursuit, often persons were detained and jailed based on accusations or political affiliation.
-Defendants have a general right to counsel and the right to be informed of charges against them, but this right was not always respected.
-A system of bail exists depending on the crime; bail was frequently denied for more severe or high-profile crimes.
+The law requires arrest warrants in all cases except those involving ‘hot pursuit’ (the apprehension of a suspect during or immediately after a crime is committed), but authorities often detained persons based on accusations only and without judicial authorization.
+The law requires authorities to charge or release criminal suspects within 48 hours of arrest, but they often held individuals for significantly longer periods before charging or releasing them.
+Defendants have a right to counsel, and the law entitled those who could not afford a lawyer to one provided by the state.
+Many citizens were unaware of this right, and few requested attorneys.
+Defendants have the right to know the charges against them, but authorities did not always respect this right.
+Authorities frequently denied bail without justification.
 Magistrates often resorted to a “mandat de depot” (retaining writ) under which defendants were held in detention for the entire pretrial period.
-The law limits the duration of pretrial detention and regulates the use of the mandat de depot, including regulations that limit the duration of detention based on the type of crime, with a theoretical maximum of eight months for criminal cases.
-Family members of prisoners generally were allowed access to prisoners; however, access was more limited to certain prisoners, such as those in solitary confinement or those arrested for political reasons.
+The law limits the duration of pretrial detention and regulates the use of the writ.
+Regulations limit the duration of pretrial detention, with a theoretical maximum of eight months for criminal cases.
+Family members generally had access to prisoners, although authorities limited access for prisoners in solitary confinement or those arrested for political reasons.

 e.
 Denial of Fair Public Trial